Napoleonic Linear Tactics: American Civil War

 Usually, one or more companies were placed in a single line forward of the regiment as skirmishers.
 If the regiment was attacking, the skirmish line prevented the regiment from being ambushed and showed the commander where the enemy was located.
 If the regiment was defending, the skirmishers would force the enemy to deploy, slowing them down and disrupting their attack.

 By the start of the Civil War, however, the new weapons had made the old Napoleonic linear tactics obsolete.
 The tactics were created when the best longarm was the flintlock smoothbore musket, with its 50-100 yard range, and the artillery was short-ranged and inaccurate at best.
 In the intervening years, artillery had improved so that attackers were under fire for nearly a mile.
 The increased ranges of the new rifles and rifle muskets meant that the defenders could begin firing at 200 to 400 yards.
-Many times, bayonet charges stalled or were repulsed before the attackers could get within range to charge (Battle of Gettysburg, Gettysburg Campaign, Fredericksburg & Spotsylvania).
+Many times, bayonet charges stalled or were repulsed before the attackers could get within range to charge (see also Battle of Gettysburg, Gettysburg Campaign, and Fredericksburg & Spotsylvania).
 If the attack stalled, a stand-up fight would ensue, with the two lines trading volleys at a distance of 100 - 400 yards .
 Only when the attackers had overwhelming numbers, or they caught the defenders moving, were bayonet charges successful (Chickamauga & Chattanooga).

 Commanders were slow to adapt to the new technology, since they had used the tactics successfully during the Mexican War.
 They did not understand the new weapons and refused to dispense with the tried-and-true tactics of Napoleon.
 Military leaders held so tightly to the idea of the massed bayonet charge that during the First World War they advanced shoulder-to-shoulder, with fixed bayonets, just as Napoleon did 100 years earlier at Waterloo, even though they were facing an enemy armed with modern repeating rifles, machine guns and airplanes.